Kaliumhexacyanoferrat/GenHTTP.Website/content/documentation/content/concepts/code-generation.md

   affected environments.
 {{< /callout >}}

-## Disabling Code Generation
+## Choosing an Execution Mode

-Code generation can be disabled by passing `ExecutionMode.Reflection` to the framework handlers (in contrast to `ExecutionMode.Auto`, which is the default value).
+Code generation is used automatically wherever supported (`ExecutionMode.Auto`, the default).
+To force plain reflection instead - e.g. while debugging a code generation issue - pass `ExecutionMode.Reflection` to the framework handlers.

 {{< tabs >}}